Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Introduction

-In reinforcement learning with verifiable rewards for LLMs, the design of the reward function is critical \cite{GRPO_DeepSeekMath_arXiv_2024, Spatial-MLLM_2025_arXiv}.
+In reinforcement learning with verifiable rewards for LLMs, the design of the reward function is critical~\cite{GRPO_DeepSeekMath_arXiv_2024, Spatial-MLLM_2025_arXiv}.
 In addition to a formatting reward applied to all task types, we introduce task-dependent reward modelling to ensure that it accurately reflects the proximity between the predicted and ground-truth answers.
-Specifically, if the answer is a mathematical expression containing variables in LaTeX format, we invoke \textsc{MathVerify} \cite{Math-Verify} to perform exact symbolic equivalence checking, so algebraically identical forms (e.g., $2\pi r$ and $(2r)\pi$) receive the same reward.
-For purely numeric answers, to mitigate the risk of reward hacking \cite{rewardhack_2024_blog}, we forgo the conventional mean relative accuracy (MRA) metric \cite{VSIBench_2025_CVPR} and instead grant the reward if the prediction lies within ±1\% band around the ground truth:
+Specifically, if the answer is a mathematical expression containing variables in LaTeX format, we invoke MathVerify~\cite{Math-Verify} to perform exact symbolic equivalence checking, so algebraically identical forms (\textit{e.g.}, $2\pi r$ and $(2r)\pi$) receive the same reward.
+For purely numeric answers, to mitigate the risk of reward hacking~\cite{rewardhack_2024_blog}, we forgo the conventional mean relative accuracy (MRA) metric~\cite{VSIBench_2025_CVPR} and instead grant the reward if the prediction lies within ±1\% band around the ground truth:

-where $p$ is the model prediction and $t$ is the ground truth value.
+where $pred$ is the model prediction and $gt$ is the ground truth value.
 This strategy filters out rough answers that have no practical relevance to the geometric conclusions, while allowing for rounding or floating-point truncation errors that are common in the generation process.
-In addition, for multiple choice questions, we use the exact match reward.
+Further, to prevent unit mismatches from interfering with reward computation, we manually append unit prompts (\textit{e.g.}, Please answer in meters) to questions in Euclid30K whenever the ground-truth answer carries a specific unit.
+In addition, for multiple choice questions, we use exact match reward.